cindykandie/cindykandie/README.md

 **Here's a quick summary about me**:

 - 😊 Dev Cindy
-- 🌱 I'm currently a Software Engineering Intern Drift Consult/CarMax EA Limited
+- 🌱 I'm currently a Frontend Engineer at Drift Consult/CarMax EA Limited
 - 🌸 I am currently learning VueJs, AWS and Docker
 - 💼 Job interests: **Software Engineer**, **Front-End Engineer**, or **Javascript/React Developer**.
 - 🚀 2023 goal: To contribute to more open source projects and mentor more web development beginners